 The silt traps receive and slow down a large volume of water which allows sediment and suspended solids to settle out and clearer water to discharge to the drain.
 The solids can have pollutants attached to them and can also smother gravels that are an important habitat for river flies and fish such as brown trout.
 The traps can be maintained by using a digger to remove the solids that accumulate.
 The University of East Anglia monitored the effect of these schemes on water quality as part of the Defra Demonstration Test Catchments programme.
 The schemes are being used as a demonstration site and local farmers have been taken to visit these during a knowledge exchange event in order to encourage greater subsequent uptake by farmers, land managers and highways engineers.

 Broadland Run-off Reduction (2017 – 2018)

-Norfolk FWAG are collaborating with the Environment Agency on the Broadland Run-off Reduction Project where funding can be up to 100%.
-The aim of this project is to reduce the impact of diffuse pollution that arises from rural land use and reduce nutrients going into the river.
+Norfolk FWAG collaborated with the Environment Agency on the Broadland Run-off Reduction Project to reduce the impact of diffuse pollution that arises from rural land use and reduce nutrients going into the river.
 The benefits to the farmer are that the soil will be captured and can be put to beneficial re-use.
-A large scheme has been designed and constructed by the Norfolk Rivers Internal Drainage Board at Swannington in the Wensum catchment as part of the project.
+A large scheme was designed and constructed by the Norfolk Rivers Internal Drainage Board at Swannington in the Wensum catchment as part of the project.